Clemson signs 5-star CB, WR among 26 football recruits

 The Tigers signed players from 14 states, including California, Connecticut, Michigan and Pennsylvania.

-Clemson brought in one quarterback in Taison Phommachan from Bridgeport, Connecticut, to bolster its thin group that saw four passers, including last year’s starter in Kelly Bryant, transfer from the school after the addition of current starter Trevor Lawrence.
+Clemson brought in one quarterback in Taisun Phommachanh from Bridgeport, Connecticut, to bolster its thin group that saw four passers, including last year’s starter in Kelly Bryant, transfer from the school after the addition of current starter Trevor Lawrence.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25